College health: Physical activity, recreation, nutrition and other health-related campus services

 The college years are a potential period for nutrition-related interventions, as eating behaviours among college students may carry over to later life.
 Healthy or poor nutritional habits among college students may stem from the interplay of several components, including personal, sociocultural and economic factors.
 Low-intake of fruits and vegetables among students may result from relatively low amounts of these foods in traditional dishes and unfamiliarity with reading and comprehending food labels.
 In addition to these sociocultural and educational barriers, other factors such as such as the cost of living and food availability at college are cited as hurdles even for motivated students.
 On the other hand, factors such as individual knowledge and awareness as well as parental support are cited as having a positive influence in promoting healthy eating among students.
 A variety of social change campaigns have been explored as options to promote healthy eating in the college setting.
 Ensuring easy availability of fruits and vegetables on-campus through farmers' markets or the cafeteria consistently providing healthier alternatives are potential strategies.
 Utilizing promotional point-of-purchase messages in the cafeteria is another method that may encourage students to make healthier choices.
 National Association of College and University Food Services (NACUFS) can be significant partners in achieving key performance indicators in college health.

+Lack of time, lack of motivation, and no access to workout facilities are some of the most common excuses among college students.
+Availability of resources, social support, and individual goals can influence students' level of participation on physical activities as well.
+Working out in the company of friends can encourage students, whereas lack of knowledge about the facilities and equipments can increase feelings of intimidation.
+For busy individuals, short strength training programs consisting in single sets can be effective.